Git Quick Start Guide

 git remote add blog git@github.com:imzlp/blog-source.git

-# Add the second remote repository; repeat the addition with the same remote repository name, using the set-url --add parameter
+# Add the second remote repository; repeat adding to the same name with the set-url --add parameter

 git remote set-url --add blog git@git.coding.net:visoinsmile/blog.git

-The second method involves directly editing the .git/config file to add multiple remote repository addresses under the same remote name:
+The second method is to directly edit the .git/config file to add multiple remote repository addresses to the same remote repository name:

 1